BUY

 What This Handbook Covers

-Seventeen chapters across three parts, covering the full breadth of local and regional economic development:
+Eighteen chapters across three parts, covering the full breadth of local and regional economic development:

 Part One — Foundations How local economies work.
 The economic theory underpinning place-based intervention.
 The history and evolution of UK economic development policy.
 The institutional landscape — from Combined Authorities and LEPs to Whitehall departments and development agencies.